‘Friday the 13th’ actor brings his metal band, First Jason, to Pittsburgh

 — THN (@TnHorrorNews) February 3, 2016

-First Jason released its debut album, “Jason is Watching” on Friday, Feb.
-13, 2009; the same day a“Friday the 13th” reboot hit theaters.

-Lehman provides lead vocals on songs such as “Jason Never Dies!” and “Sink or Swim” and plays a keytar fashioned out of a machete (Mr. Voorhees’ weapon of choice).
+Lehman provides lead vocals on songs such as “Jason Never Dies!” and “Sink or Swim” and plays a keytar fashioned out of a machete (Voorhees’ weapon of choice).
 Other members include guitarist Eddie Machete, drummer Prince Fabian and bassist Johnny Danger.

 The group is touring in support of its fourth album, “Lord of the Lake.”
 Lehman is happy to make a stop in Pittsburgh, birthplace of Special Effects Artist Tom Savini, whose makeup skills transformed the young actor into a misshapen monster.